mwilliamson/mammoth.js/README.md

 There's a large mismatch between the structure used by .docx and the structure of HTML, meaning that the conversion is unlikely to be perfect for more complicated documents.
-Mammoth works best if you only use styles to semenatically mark up your document.
+Mammoth works best if you only use styles to semantically mark up your document.

 ## Installation